Singh2236/SpringProject/Example_30/README.md

 + ``@ControllerAdvice`` is specialization of ``@Component`` annotation, which allows to handle exceptions across the whole application in one global handling component.
 You can think of it as an interceptor of exception thrown by methods annotated with ``@RequestMapping``, etc.
-+ We can define the exception handle logic inside a method and annotate it with ``@ExceptionHandler``
++ We can define the exception handle logic inside a method and annotate it with
-+ You can handle eny type of exceptions, but you have to mention it in the parenthesis. i.e. Executions.class
++ You can handle eny type of exceptions, but you have to mention it in the parenthesis. i.e. ``Exception.class`` which is parent of all the exceptions.
 + Below is the code.

 ````java